HewlettPackard/foedus_code/README.markdown

 For Ubuntu/Debian, install equivalent modules.
 TBD: Ubuntu/Debian user, please provide an equivalent command.

+If you use Google Chrome, we also recommend installing Markdown Preview extension.

 Compilation (For FOEDUS Developers)
 --------
 To compile this project, simply build it as a CMake project.
 For example: